 I am in constant battle with myself to control my mean temper and to be mindful with my words when I want to express myself to others especially to my spouse.

-I am proud to say that I am making a little progress with regard to keeping my cool.
+I am proud to say I am making a little progress with regard to keeping my cool.
 I hope I can maintain it.(baby steps) Wish me luck.☺

 I am terribly sorry Teddy (Mon).
 I love you♥